Vivi Castrillon Teases An Eyeful Of Cleavage In Racy New Photo

 Estoy tan cansada…..
 Este fue un fin de semana demasiado largo, pero espectacular.
 Trabajé y disfruté mucho gracias a Dios.
 Me encanta Orlando – FL !! : : ???? @vcdreams.lingerie @vcdreamslingerie.usa : : I am so tired.
 This was a very long but spectacular weekend.
 I worked a lot but also had a lot of fun.
 I love Orlando – FL!! : : #instagood#photooftheday#fashion#beautiful#happy#cute#tbt#like4like#followme#picoftheday#follow#me#selfie#summer#art#instadaily#friends#repost#nature#girl#fun #style #smile #food

-Only a small piece of Vivi’s highlighted tresses were able to be seen and she wore her hair slicked back so it was out of her face.
-Vivi opted to keep her look simple and she added a small ring to her finger, which provided her racy look with just the right amount of bling.
+Only a small piece of Vivi’s highlighted tresses were able to be seen, and she wore her hair slicked back so it was out of her face.
+Vivi opted to keep her look simple, and she added a small ring to her finger, which provided her racy look with just the right amount of bling.
 The angle of the image also showed off her full lashes and defined brows.

-In the caption of the post, she told her followers that she had a spectacular weekend but she was very tired from working.
+In the caption of the post, she told her followers that she had a spectacular weekend, but she was very tired from working.
 The post has already earned over 16,000 likes and 250-plus comments from her audience.
 Most social media users complimented Vivi’s bombshell curves while a few more reminded her to rest following her busy weekend.

 “Absolutely breathtaking hot and sexy gorgeous bodies of them gorgeous,” one follower gushed with the addition of a few red hearts.